lestex/terraform-aws/02 - aws-route53/README.md

 What it does:

+- creates instance in default VPC
+- creates SG for http access
 - adds DNS zone
-- adds records to that zone
+- adds records that point to the instance

 ### Variables